Badgers

 Our position: killing of healthy badgers is not the answer

-Hundreds of thousands of badgers have been killed in England and the Republic of Ireland over recent years during badger culls, but with minimal impact on bovine TB levels in cattle.
-In fact, DEFRA has recently announced that new culling licenses are to be banned after 2022.
-In contrast, Wales has seen similar changes in the incidence and prevalence of bovine TB in cattle by effectively dealing with the primary factors in transmission, such as animal movements and biosecurity, rather than adopting a widespread badger cull.
+Hundreds of thousands of badgers have been killed in England and the Republic of Ireland over recent years during badger culls, but with minimal impact on Bovine TB levels in cattle.
+We believe that the main focus for reducing Bovine TB in cattle should be through effectively dealing with the primary factors in transmission, such as cattle movements, improved cattle testing and biosecurity improvements on farms, rather than adopting a widespread badger cull.

-We would also like to see legislation introduced urgently to allow laypersons to be trained in badger vaccination, as is the case in England and Wales, and for continued focus on cattle testing and improvements to biosecurity.
+We would also like to see legislation introduced urgently to allow laypersons to be trained in badger vaccination, as is the case in England and Wales.

 What is the more ethical Test-Vaccinate-Remove (TVR) approach?

 TVR involves trapping badgers in cages and testing them for bovine TB in the field through a blood test.
-Any badgers that test negative are vaccinated and released, and any that test positive with advanced tuberculosis are humanely euthanized and therefore ‘removed’.
+Any badgers that test negative are vaccinated and released, and any that test positive with tuberculosis are humanely euthanized by injection and therefore ‘removed’. from the environment.

 Badgers are a valued species in Northern Ireland, protected by law.
 25% of the European population is found in the UK, so we have an international responsibility to conserve them.